tak-bro/aicommit2/docs/settings.md

 ### maxHunkLines

-- Maximum number of lines per hunk in compact mode.
+- Maximum number of lines per hunk when compressing (`compact` mode, or `auto` mode on a large diff).
 Hunks exceeding this limit are truncated with a `[...
 N lines truncated]` notice.
 - Default: `0` (unlimited).
 Set to a positive number to cap hunk size.

 ```bash